 Students with Chronic illness

 If a student has a chronic illness which could require care or medication during school hours, please call the school nurse to discuss specifics.
 Lincoln School will work with parents and students to provide a safe environment for all.
-If a student's condition is such that extra care might be needed during day or overnight field trips where the nurse will not be present, it may be necessary to have a parent accompany the student on these trips.
+If a student's condition is such that extra care might be needed during the day or during overnight field trips where the nurse will not be present, it may be necessary to have a parent assist with student care.
 These instances will be decided on a case by case basis.

 Other conditions requiring extended absence